 There are many Tax Schemes.

-Not all of them needed in every circumstance, but you have to register each as soon as your business meets the criteria.
+Not all of them are needed in every circumstance, but you have to register each as soon as your business meets the relevant criteria.

 The most common Tax Schemes are the following:

 You have to register your company for Corporation Tax within 3 months of starting to do business.
 This means buying or selling, advertising or employing someone.
 You may get a penalty if you register late.

 For the registration we’ll need the company’s Unique Taxpayer Reference (UTR) number which has been sent out to the registered office address after the incorporation.